 You know, jog one minute and walk for five and do that for three times during the week for 30 minutes each and then jog two minutes and walk for four and that kind of thing and it worked out well.

 And pretty soon you realize you can actually do your 10K.
 So you know I really believe that there’s are a lot of opportunities to do that and to build up from a program that works is probably number one.

 Probably the more important one was doing it with a group.
 And in this group there were individuals of all different ages, some my age and they were just starting and it worked very well because what happened is that I was able to join with the group, feel comfortable with them when we were doing the training, but more importantly, this group decided to stay together after the run.
 So we stayed together and we’ve have been jogging every Sunday now for six years.
-Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
-Smart Food Now and exercise is also optominal for overall health.
+Often seeing a local family physician or a registered dietitian and athletic therapist is a great option to take control of this condition.
+Physiotherapy and exercise is also optimal for overall health.